mbelarbi/bash_training/part4_functions.md

 		echo 'world'
 	}

-The only difference is that functions defined without the 'function' keyword are more portable to other non bash shells.
+The only difference is that functions defined without the `function` keyword are more portable to other non bash shells.
-Because the brackets () only serve to tell us this is a function, we can also omit them if we choose to use the keyword 'function'.
-We must however use at least one of the 2, either the keyword function, or () or both.
+Because the brackets `()` only serve to tell us this is a function, we can also omit them if we choose to use the keyword `function`.
+We must however use at least one of the 2, either the keyword `function`, or `()` or both.
 The use of just the brackets is more commonly used.
 Completely up to you in what you choose.

 arguements
 ----------